buptpriswang/hasky/deepiu/word2vec/README.md

-for test input single word like nike, iphone or input 美女 戴 墨镜 to find similar words to sentence/phrase
+for test input single word like nike, iphone or
+input 美女 戴 墨镜 to find similar words to sentence/phrase
+nearby now is sum of input word embedding then find similar embedding words to summed embedding

+word2vec_optimized.py/train.sh 10 times faster then word2vec.py/train-minibatch.sh

 This directory contains models for unsupervised training of word embeddings using the model described in: